stevepopovich/shorts-free-yt/README.md

 ## Features

-✅ Shorts removed from the home screen and from the feed ✅ Picture in Picture. (kind of)
+- ✅ Shorts removed from the home screen and from the feed
+- ✅ Picture in Picture. (kind of)
-✅ Background playing.
+- ✅ Background playing.
-✅ Has many of the same core features as the native app.
+- ✅ Has many of the same core features as the native app.
 The YouTube web app is pretty good actually.
-✅ Keeps user logged in.
+- ✅ Keeps user logged in.

 ## Drawbacks

-😢 It's a web app.
+- 😢 It's a web app.
 The look and feel isn't as good.
 It won't keep state as well.
+Behaviors are fundamentally different than native.
-😢 Deleting the DOM elements is tricky and can cause flashing.
+- 😢 Deleting the DOM elements is tricky and can cause flashing.
-😢 No video downloading.
+- 😢 No video downloading.

 ## How to use